Julio Marchant: Career

 He made his debut playing for Boca Juniors in 2000, where he won the Copa Libertadores 2000.
 Two years later, he lost his place in the squad, transferring to Racing Club the next year.

 After his spell in Racing, Marchant was transferred once again to Union de Santa Fé, playing in the Nacional B, second division of Argentine football.
 He then moved to Portugal, playing 2 years for CD Nacional.

 The first half of 2007 saw the midfielder transferring to Mexican side Necaxa, which signed him to play for the team in the 2007 Copa Libertadores.

 He then made a move to Uruguay to play for Defensor Sporting in the second half of 2007.
 With Defensor Sporting he won the 2008 Uruguayan Championship.

 In 2009, he returned to Argentina to play for Banfield where he was a key member of the squad that won the Apertura 2009 championship appearing in 17 of their 19 games.
-On 13 December 2009 he celebrated with his team mates when Banfield won the Argentine championship for the first time in the history of the club.
+On 13 December 2009 he celebrated with his teammates when Banfield won the Argentine championship for the first time in the history of the club.